UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Because these records do not already have a `dbo:collection` predicate, we will transcribe the string literal to `dbo:collection` for :code:`location/physicalLocation[@displayLabel="Collection"]`.
+Because these records do not already have a :code:`dbo:collection` predicate, we will transcribe the string literal to :code:`dbo:collection` for :code:`location/physicalLocation[@displayLabel="Collection"]`.
 No other data here needs to be retained and will be dropped.

 XPath
 ^^^^^